Coronavirus (COVID-19) and your visit to Auyuittuq National Park

 Openings and services differ across the country.
 Please check the Parks Canada national information portal dedicated to COVID-19 for regular updates.

-Important information about your visit to Auyuittuq National Park
+The latest information you need to know about your visit to Auyuittuq National Park

 Pursuant to subsection 7(1) of the National Park General Regulations and 12(1) of the National Historic Parks General Regulations, the following sites are hereby temporarily closed for all persons not exercising harvesting rights under the Nunavut Agreement by Order of Superintendent, Nunavut Field Unit.